KumaLuo/COMP6250_2023_Toolkit_Tutorial4Group1/Card Game.md

 # Basic description of this game.
 When a company executes a project, it is often necessary to prepare several solutions to the same problem or expect to use one solution to solve multiple problems.
 Using different solutions to solve the same problem will have different impacts on different aspects, as will trying to solve multiple problems using the same solution.
-The game is designed to help project managers holistically consider the impacts of problems and solutions and select the best solution at a non-technical level.
+The game is designed to improve the reflection of decision-making ability and help project managers holistically consider the impacts of problems and solutions and select the best solution at a non-technical level.

 # The basic design of cards.
-## Problem cards
+## Problem cards：
+You may be facing many kinds of problems, each of which will have a different negative impact on one or several aspects, with the magnitude of the impact translating into a numerical value.
+The following chart is an example:
 ||short-term interests|long-term interests|public opinion|employee motivation|total|
 |:--:|:--:|:--:|:--:|:--:|:--:|
 |financial shortage|-4|/|/|/|-4|